DashBarkHuss/dreamphone/README.md

 ### 1. Hook up the Arduino to the Heart and Brain Spikershield

-For this version, we need to hook up the Heart and Brain SpikerShield with wires to the arduino uno, instead of stacking it ontop of the arduino.
+For this version, we need to hook up the Heart and Brain SpikerShield with wires to the arduino uno, instead of stacking it on top of the arduino.
+This is because the HB shield will block pins we need for the sd card if we stack it.

 <img src = "images/hb_to_ard.jpeg">